sortmerna/sortmerna/README.md

 ### Resume after interruption

-A sortmerna run that is killed mid-alignment now resumes automatically on the next invocation against the same kvdb.
+A sortmerna run that is killed mid-alignment now resumes automatically on the next invocation against the same Key-value database (kvdb).
 There is no `--resume`
 flag: presence of a non-empty kvdb plus matching opts/input fingerprints is sufficient.
 If any alignment-relevant option or input file fingerprint has changed since the previous run, sortmerna aborts with a diagnostic